IT'S BLUEBERRY TIME!

-It looks to be a great picking season this year; the branches are laden with berries.
+We have a fine crop of blueberries this year due to the early heat wave in March and the frequent rain storms in May and June.
 Of course our tender loving care over the past 10 months didn't hurt either.
 Do you know that each and every one of our bushes are hand pruned every year to help promote new growth and lots of blueberries?
-We also make sure we have enough honeybees on the property in the spring to ensure proper pollination.
+We also make sure we have enough honeybees on the property in the spring to ensure proper pollination and large berries.

-Remember we usually pick through the middle of August so if you can't make it on our opening weekend, don't worry there will be more next weekend.
+Remember we usually pick through the end of August so if you can't make it on our opening weekend, don't worry.

 Blueberries and Your Health